French officer who traded places with hostage during terror attack dies

 French Interior Minister Gérard Collomb said on Twitter Saturday morning that the lieutenant colonel who was seriously injured, Arnaud Beltrame, died.

-"France will never forget his heroism, bravery and sacrifice," Collomb said in the tweet, according to a translation by Reuters.
+"France will never forget his heroism, bravery and sacrifice," Collomb said in the tweet.

+In a statement released later Saturday morning, a spokesperson for French President Emmanuel Macron said that Beltrame "died in the service of the nation, to which he had already brought so much.
+By giving his life to put an end to the murderous armed jihadist terrorist, he has fallen as a hero."

 Paris Prosecutor Francois Molins has said that a lieutenant colonel offered to trade places with a hostage.
 The officer managed to surreptitiously leave his cellphone on so that police outside could hear what was going on inside the supermarket, the Associated Press reported.